To schedule an appointment with an addiction specialist, please call 617.414.6926

 If you find opioid use to be a significant concern onsite for your organization, or from your medical claims review, employee survey, or focus group feedback, you might consider having Naloxone on-site.

-- In all states and at most pharmacies, Naloxone (and Naloxone Rescue Kits) can be dispensed from a 'standing order' (meaning no individual prescription is required)
+- In all states and at most pharmacies, Naloxone (and Naloxone Rescue Kits) can be dispensed from a 'standing order' (meaning no individual prescription is required).
+See state specific naloxone laws here.

 - Anyone at your organization can be trained to administer Naloxone, no clinical experience is required, although training is needed